 Adios Avocados - Toss that leftover guacamole and spare your dog the heart, lung, and tissue damage it can cause.
 Persin is the culprit, a component of avocado that’s safe for people and toxic to dogs.

 Bye Bye Beer - Alcohol, especially the hops in beer, can be particularly harmful to dogs, causing intoxication, panting, fever, racing heart, liver damage, even coma, seizures, and death.

 Steer Clear of Caffeine - Any coffee, tea or caffeinated product is not safe for dogs’ central nervous and cardiac systems.
 Spare your pup any restlessness and heart palpitations.
 Don’t let him near your morning joe.

 Guard the Garbage - Besides keeping certain foods away from your pets, you should also keep them out of the garbage can.
 Make sure your pet can’t get the plastic wraps, bones, trimmings, and other temptations from the trash.

 You Don’t Have to be Scrooge

-Avoid feeding your pet Thanksgiving treats and consider giving a fun treat or toy instead of food, like a Kong.
-A Kong should keep your pets occupied during mealtime.
+Avoid feeding your pet holiday treats and consider giving a fun treat or toy instead of food, like a Kong.
+A Kong should keep your pets occupied during holiday mealtime.
 You can fill a Kong or similar toy with catnip or treats for cats.
 For dogs, you can also stuff an interactive toy with their usual food or treats.